 Veteran musician Robbie Dupree is OK with you calling his music yacht rock.
 After all, he says, it's not the only trick up his sleeve.

-Talking with PopMatters about his recent environmental-themed novel, Radio Free Vermont, McKibben brings joy to the seriousness and hope to the every day.
+Talking with PopMatters about his recent environmental-themed novel, Radio Free Vermont, Bill McKibben brings joy to the seriousness of environmental activism.